Tutorial 10: Storing & Retrieving Data

 YOUR_FUNCTION(YOUR_DATASET, "data/shill_metrics.csv")

-(l).
-Create a scatter plot that shows the relationship between win_rate and seller_share.
-Are there any regions in this plot that are indicative of shill bidding?
+(d).
+Create a scatter plot showing the relationship between win_rate and seller_share.

-(m) (Optional, if time).
-Propose an alternative way to use the win_rate and concentration data, along with any other data you have access to in the exercise to identify possible shill bidders.
+(f) (Optional, if time).
+Propose an alternative way to use the win_rate and concentration data, along with any other data you have access to in the exercise, to identify possible shill bidders.
 Explain why your method works.
-You can explain your method intuitively, you do not need to code a solution.
+You can explain your method intuitively; you do not need to code a solution.